 Molecular and Cellular Biology/Pharmacology

-(Bresnick, Ge, Greenspan, Jefcoate, Keely, Kreeger, Lee, Sridharan and Weaver)
+Faculty: Bresnick, Ge, Greenspan, Jefcoate, Kang, Kreeger, Lee, Sridharan and Weaver

 The multidisciplinary molecular and cellular biology/pharmacology group studies molecular mechanisms that underlie normal and stress-induced cellular processes.
 Specific areas of focus include (i) signaling pathways relevant to cancer; (ii) molecular mechanisms that regulate gene expression during cell differentiation; (iii) extracellular controls of cellular behavior; (iv) identification and characterization of drugable targets for human diseases; (v) mechanisms of action of drugs in biological systems.